la2050/archive/_projects/2016/build-los-angeles-entrepreneurship-is-the-hook-and-college-is-the-goal.md

   ","Publicity/awareness","Infrastructure (building/space/vehicles
   etc.)","Technical infrastructure (computers etc.)","Community outreach
   ","Network/relationship support"]
+project_description: >-
+  BUILD will use these funds to hire two key members of its new Los Angeles team, which will serve 600 students in 2017.
+BUILD inspires students from under-resourced communities to graduate from high school, develop critical life skills, and achieve post-secondary success through the highly engaging experience of launching their very own businesses.
+BUILD will hire its Volunteer Manager and its Student Success Program Manager to recruit 150 volunteer mentors and to work with 150 9th graders.
 project_impact: >-
   ["College completion","College matriculation rates","District-wide graduation
   rates","Student education pipeline","Youth unemployment and underemployment"]